Table of Contents

 A 502 bad gateway error is triggered when your WordPress hosting server gets an invalid response for the requested page.

 Bad gateway error is one of the common WordPress errors that you may encounter on your site.
-It can be caused by a number of reasons and depending on your server the error message may also differ in looks slightly.
+There are several possible causes, and the error message may also look slightly different depending on your server.

 The most common reason for a 502 bad gateway error is when your request takes too long for the server to respond.
-This delay can be a temporary glitch caused by high traffic.
-It could also be a glitch caused by a poorly coded WordPress theme or plugin.
-Last but not least, it can also happen due to a server misconfiguration.
+The interruption can be a brief hiccup brought on by heavy traffic.
+Another possibility is a bug brought on by a badly written WordPress theme or plugin.
+As well as , a server configuration error may possibly be the cause.

 Ready, let’s get started.

-Once disabled, it will remove the additional layer that has been created between your browser and the hosting server.
+The extra layer that has been put in between your browser and the hosting server will be eliminated once it is disabled.
 Your website will now load entirely from your server and if the issue was caused by the CDN / firewall service, then it will get resolved now.

 You can fix this error by adding fastcgi_buffers in nginx configuration.
 For this,